I have received hundreds of questions about soy and women's health. They include:

 If you feel the jury is out on soy safety, feel free to pass the plate.
 There are many other excellent vegetarian sources of protein and calcium, particularly other beans and legumes, nuts and seeds, and green leafy vegetables that will adequately meet your nutritional needs.
 The hormonally beneficial plant compounds found in soy are also found in a variety of beans and leafy green vegetables – eat a wide array of these daily for optimal health.

-SUMMARY: Safe Soy Consumption in a Nutshell
+SUMMARY: Soy and Women's Health in a Nutshell

 - Eat only organic, non-GMO, traditional soy foods, particularly fermented forms (soy milk may be an exception as a “medical food” for symptom control during the perimenopause), as a small part of an overall healthy, plant-based diet.